architect-xyz/architect-py/README.md

 ## Examples

 Go to the [Examples](./examples) to see examples of a variety of common use cases.
+To run a specific example, use e.g. `python -m examples.orderflow_streaming`.

 ## Documentation